Sekelenao/SmallYAML/README.md

 #### 4. No Inline Comments on Key Lines

-Comments are not allowed on the same line as keys to maintain clean and readable configuration files.
+Comments are not allowed on the same line as keys to maintain clean and readable SmallYAML documents.

 ```yaml
 log: